Ben Holmes: Sarah, everybody loves you, you just... you just think they're all wrong.

 Will: No one.
 I forgot the number.

 Morgan: You fuckin' retarded?
-You went all the way out there in the rain and you didn't bring the number?
+You went all the way out there and you didn't bring their number?

 Will: No, it was your mother's 900 number.
 I just ran out of quarters.

-Morgan: Hey, how about we get off mothers, all right?
+Morgan: Why don't we get off mothers?
 I just got off yours!

 Neil: People who get married are not to be trusted.
 You know why?
 Because if you were legitimately happy, honestly you wouldn't feel the need to make a big show out of it.
 You wouldn't have to broadcast it.
 They do it because they're insecure and because they think that getting married is what they're supposed to be doing now.
 And so they're lying to themselves and they're lying to others.